-- Children need correction and discipline from their parents.
+- Children need loving correction and discipline from their parents.

-- The best and most Biblical tool for physical discipline is some form of a rod.
-(Not your hand or even your belt)
+- The best and most biblical tool for physical discipline is some form of a rod. (rather than your hand or even your belt)

 - Physical discipline is an evidence of parental love.

 - Discipline and correction bring about wisdom and protection in the life of your child.

 Proverbs 29:17 Correct thy son, and he shall give thee rest; yea, he shall give delight unto thy soul.

 Proverbs 19:18 Chasten thy son while there is hope, and let not thy soul spare for his crying.

 According to 29:17 there is rest and delight when discipline is enforced, but on the flip side, according to 19:18, there is potential for irreparable damage when we miss the window of opportunity to properly discipline in our children’s lives.
 And if discipline is neglected for too long, we can even be brought to a place of no hope.

 Biblical discipline administered in a timely fashion with balance and love still works, regardless of what the world around us says.
 And while it is not the only form of discipline that can or should be used, we find it to be the primary form of discipline that God recommends in Scripture.
 And it’s always better than anything else that’s on the market or the magazine rack as the current discipline trend.

 Most importantly, the great thing is that when it’s done right, it accomplishes it’s intended purpose of directing your child’s heart and life towards God.
 I practice biblical discipline because it still works.